David Brent

-David Brent is a fictional character in the BBC television mockumentary The Office, portrayed by the show's co-creator, co-writer and co-director Ricky Gervais.
+David Brent is a fictional character in the BBC television mockumentary The Office, portrayed by the show's co-creator, co-writer, and co-director Ricky Gervais.
 Brent is a white-collar office middle-manager and the principal character of the series.
 He is the general manager of the Slough branch of Wernham Hogg paper merchants and the boss of most other characters in the series.
-Much of the comedy of the series centres on Brent's many idiosyncrasies, hypocrisies, self-delusions and overt self-promotion.
+Much of the comedy of the series centres on Brent's many idiosyncrasies, hypocrisies, self-delusions, and overt self-promotion.

 Character

+Gervais came up with the basic idea of Brent several years before The Office's debut in 2001.
+"David Brent was like a Frankenstein of all the people I'd met in my adult life.
+He was just a guy who wanted to be loved."
+Gervais based the filming format on reality-television series such as Airport.
+He had also worked in an office environment for almost ten years.

-Brent is presented as an employer who wholeheartedly believes that his employees love him, whereas in fact, apart from Gareth Keenan, they actually resent him.
-This is best noticed in the Series 1 finale, where Brent betrays his staff and accepts a promotion to higher management, saving his own skin from the inevitable downsizing that will befall the Slough branch as a consequence.
-Brent is later forced to turn the position down after failing a medical examination, but he insists to his employees that he failed it on purpose to save the branch.
+Brent is presented as an employer who wholeheartedly believes that his staff love him, whereas in fact, apart from Gareth Keenan, they actually resent him.
+In the Series 1 finale Brent betrays his staff by accepting a promotion to higher management, saving himself from the downsizing that will befall the Slough branch.
+Brent is later forced to turn the position down after failing a medical examination, but he insists to his staff that he failed it on purpose to save the branch.

-Despite being the manager, Brent is totally spineless when it comes to confrontation.
-This is best seen through the character of Chris Finch, who Brent views unconditionally as his best friend despite his appalling attitude towards women and his many chances at ridiculing Brent as well as his staff.
-Brent's inability to stand up for himself or his staff members properly and professionally often results in him lashing out at his employees, pointing out their weight or age if his own is brought to ridicule.
+Despite being the manager, Brent avoids confrontation.
+Brent's inability to stand up for himself or his staff often results in him lashing out at them, pointing out their weight or age if his own is brought to ridicule.

-In the second season, Neil Godwin, manager of the Swindon branch, is given Brent's promotion.
+In the second series, Neil Godwin, manager of the Swindon branch, is given Brent's promotion.
 Neil is shown to be everything that Brent is not, which provokes Brent's insecurity and jealousy.
-Neil effortlessly bonds with Brent's staff and earns their trust, perhaps best shown when a payroll issue is brought to Neil's attention, essentially going over Brent's head.
+Neil effortlessly bonds with Brent's staff and earns their trust, essentially going over Brent's head.
 Brent's dismissive attitude to key issues such as this culminates in a later confrontation with Neil and Jennifer when Brent fails to produce a report he promised to do.
 When given an official warning, Brent recklessly challenges Neil in an effort motivated by his hurt pride, stating that his removal from managing the Slough branch would result in a staff uprising.
-This however proves to be totally baseless, as when Neil and Jennifer announce that Brent will be made redundant, his staff are shown to be completely unconcerned and even relieved by the news.
+This proves to be baseless and his staff are shown to be completely unconcerned and even relieved by the announcement that Brent will be made redundant.